Technologicat/mcpyrate/README.md

 This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
 See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).

-### Quasiquotes

-We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.

-The system was inspired by MacroPy's, but the details differ; for example, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
-We provide macros to perform expansion in quoted code, to give you control over when things expand.

 ### Walk an AST